kluete/p2plocal/readme.md

   * depends on user-facing ISP policy ("your mileage may vary")
 * Denial Of Service
   * prevention should be upstream, at firewall-level
-* vanilla message forgery
+* vanilla message forgery and std::string stack overflows
-  * std::string is allocated in the heap, so _shouldn't_ trigger stack overflows.
-Still, remedy (hardening) should use `strnlen()` in addition to string zero-termination to double-validate an ASCII message length
+  * remedy (hardening) should use `strnlen()` in addition to string zero-termination to double-validate an ASCII message length
+* UTF-8 strings with multi-byte characters
+  * remedy: proper str.size over str.length() use

-  * one should consider generic payload safety (vs ASCII-only)
+In general, one should consider generic payload safety vs treating it as a string-only issue

 # Build instructions